Chinex-Boroja/dufuna-berlin-chineduihedioha/README.md

 # Dufuna Training Program
 ﻿
-# BUILDING AND IMPLEMENTING A REAL ESTATE PROPERTY AND TAX SERVICE SOLUTIONS
+# Building and Implementation of a REAL ESTATE property TAX service solutions
 ---
 >
 This implementation focuses on developing a solution for real estates to identify properties on their database and also allow users to perform all other needed operations.
 Some of the operation I carried out while creating this solution are;